 Those of you who know me know that I’m a massive baseball fan.
-And when it comes famous baseball quotes, most come from one player: Yogi Berra.
+And when it comes to famous quotes from baseball players, one person comes to mind more than any other: Yogi Berra.

 “A nickel ain’t worth a dime anymore.”

-When we think about retirement planning, $1,000,000 is often considered a kind of “golden threshold.”
-Many people think of a million dollars as the minimum nest egg they’ll need in order to retire comfortably.
+When we think about retirement planning, many people consider $1,000,000 as kind of a “golden threshold.”
+They think of a million dollars as the minimum nest egg they’ll need in order to retire comfortably.
 But as Yogi pointed out, being a millionaire doesn’t amount to what it used to.

 So is it even possible to retire with $1,000,000 these days?